milosm2000/dilithium-crystals-js/README.md

 Please ensure your code adheres to the existing style and includes appropriate test coverage.

-If you encounter any issues or have questions about Dilithium-JS, please file an issue on the GitHub repository.
+If you encounter any issues or have questions about dilithium-crystals-js, please file an issue on the GitHub repository.

 ## Acknowledgments